-Dialog Box - Box that appears on Window for inputting, viewing or editing locations, vehicle measurements, and direction of misalignment.
-(See additional information on Vehicle Graphics on Pages 26-27.)
+Dialog Box - Box that appears on Window for inputting, viewing or editing information.

-Vehicle Graphic - Top view of vehicle's substructure showing reference point
+Vehicle Graphic - Top view of vehicle's substructure showing reference point locations, vehicle message allows the accessing of more information, including photos and videos in some cases, or advancement to the next step.